-Commerce Towers is a landmark office complex built in the 1980s.
-It was recently purchased by Anderson Properties.
+Commerce Towers is a landmark office complex built in the 1980s, recently purchased by Anderson Properties.
 The buildings in the complex have not been renovated since they were built and are known to contain asbestos materials.
 Before Anderson Properties can proceed with their plan to modernise the complex, the asbestos needs to be removed.

-The company has received a bid for the work from Bassett Asbestos Removal, a licensed asbestos removal contractor known for its professionalism and health and safety standards.
-Bassett Asbestos Removal have estimated that the asbestos removal work will take three months and need a team of at least ten workers.
+The company has received a bid for the work from Bassett Asbestos Removal, a licensed asbestos removal contractor known for its professionalism and safety standards.
+Bassett Asbestos Removal have estimated that the asbestos removal work will take three months and will need a team of at least ten workers.

-James, the Chief Health and Safety Officer for Anderson Properties, is responsible for making sure that all contractors follow health and safety regulations in all their projects.
+James, the Chief Health & Safety Officer for Anderson Properties, is responsible for making sure that all contractors follow health and safety regulations in all their projects.
 As Bassett Asbestos Removal's bid was being considered, James requested detailed information about their health monitoring plans.

 Sumira, Bassett Asbestos Removal's Operations Manager, provided James with information about their health monitoring procedures.
-Sumira explained that their company keeps records of each worker's health monitoring, which starts at a worker's four-week induction and is done every two years.
-The health monitoring includes a physical examination by a medical practitioner, focused on the respiratory system and lung function.
+Sumira explained that Bassett Asbestos Removal keeps records of each worker's health monitoring, which is done every two years.
+The health monitoring includes a physical examination, focused on the respiratory system and lung function.
 She also clarified that the examination takes into account the worker's demographics, medical history, and records of any exposure to asbestos from past projects.

-Sumira also showed James the procedures in place to encourage workers to talk about any concerns they might have about their health and safety.
+Sumira also showed James the procedures in place to encourage workers to talk about any concerns they might have about their health.